 Visit the Center for Comparative Medicine and Surgery or email Jonathan A. Cohen for more information.

-Last Update: February 2025
+Last Update: April 2026

 The Clinical Research Unit (CRU) is the hub for conducting clinical and translational research at the Icahn School of Medicine at Mount Sinai.
 There are more than 100 active research studies utilizing CRU resources, spanning a wide variety of specialties and subspecialties that involve research participants of all ages.
-The staff includes nurse practitioners who are able to complete physical examinations, monitor research participants, and administer investigational drug infusions.
+The staff includes nurse practitioners who can complete physical examinations, monitor research participants, and administer investigational drug infusions.
 The medical assistant is proficient in phlebotomy, ECG acquisition, and specimen processing.
 The reception area, located on the first floor of the Annenberg Building (adjacent to the elevator bank), includes exam rooms for brief visits and minor procedures.
 The Ross Park CRU Annex is equipped with rooms for day-long procedures and interventions such as study drug infusions, serial PK sampling, and lumbar punctures.
 The CRU is open Monday - Friday from 8:00 AM - 5:30 PM.
-Walk-in phlebotomy services are available weekdays, 9:00 AM to 4:30 PM.
+Walk-in phlebotomy services are available on weekdays, 9:00 AM to 4:00 PM.

 Structure and Governance of the Dean's CoREs and Shared Research Resources Program